-The causes of Alzheimers has eluded research at the physical level, but perhaps we need to look at the higher levels of our being.
+The causes of Alzheimers has eluded research focused on the physical level, but perhaps it can be found at the higher levels of our being.

 With such a grim picture, many of us turn to alternatives suggested on the internet.
 I have found many articles promoting vitamin supplements and other natural products like coconut oil.
 While these can help, they are not reversing the illness, which would indicate that they are not addressing the causes of Alzheimers.